Welcome to the only Uechi-Ryu Karate dojo in the State of Hawaii.

 Jiyu Kumite - Free Sparring

 Anyone interested in joining our dojo should send an introductory email to email@example.com explaining why you want to learn Uechi-Ryu Karate and telling me a bit about yourself.

-Visitors are generally welcome.
+Visitors from any organization are generally welcome.
 We just ask that a certain amount of dojo decorum is observed.
 A little humility and courtesy, on both sides, can go a long way to building new relationships.

 Uechi-Ryū is based on Tiger, Crane, and Dragon Kung Fu styles.

-Honolulu Uechi-Ryū Karate-do Club Traditional Okinawan/Chinese Fighting Art of Self Defense
+Honolulu Uechi-Ryū Karate-do Club Traditional Okinawan/Chinese Art of Self Defense

 "We are what we repeatedly do.
 Excellence then, is not an act, but a habit." ~ Aristotle.
 "Don’t hit at all if it is honorably possible to avoid hitting; but never hit softly." ~ Theodore Roosevelt